Sunday, January 29, 2012

 A strange, rarely-really rarely- talking kid.
 The smallest but the fastest digger in Group D. Illiterate...
 Zero.

-d boy from a poor family.
+A good boy from a poor family.
 Fat, the biggest and new one in Group D. Optimistic in spite of unluck following him everywhere and everytime.
 Stanley Yelnats, Caveman.

 These two opposite characters have a strange relationship in the book.
 Actually the amount of the days they have a one-minute-conversation is not more than "two" during twenty-one chapters I've read till now.
 But Stanley and Zero have something strange between them.
 Especially the last event, when Stanley is back from the Warden's cabin and realizes that Zero dug his hole for Stanley, shows the upward movement in their relationship.
 Zero, the quietest and strangest boy, feels himself close to Stanley somehow.
 Readers can understand that easily in 18th chapter which Zero asks Stanley to teach him how to read in.